SecurityInnovation/AuthMatrix/README.md

 * OPTIONAL: If the target application uses user-specific reusable CSRF tokens, enter them into the correct field within the first table.
 Advanced CSRF protection handling is not currently supported in AuthMatrix.

 * Click Run to run all requests or right click several messages and select run.
-Observe that the adjacent table will show color coded results, red indicating the request did not return expected results and may indicate a vulnerability.
+Observe that the adjacent table will show color-coded results, red indicating the request did not return expected results and may indicate a vulnerability.

 ![Sample AuthMatrix Configuration]
 (img1.png)